dribnet/purvs/README.md

 ### Theming:

-my current idea is separating the organic from the inorganic, using portraits of people pulling the organic elements body/hair/face to the front with colour.
+my current idea is separating the Human from the non-Human, using portraits of people pulling the organic elements body/hair/face to the front with colour.
 Then fading the inorgainic aspects into the background clothes/furniture with abstract and random point pattern